High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

 The difference between the TR solution and the LS solution is

 From equation \eqref{Error_bound_HR}, the difference between the LS solution and the HR solution is bounded.
-As it is known that the LS solution is an unbiased solution for problem \eqref{problem_min_1}, the difference between the LS solution and the HR solution can be seen as a bias of the HR solution.
-The following discussion of the approximation residual of the inverse $(A^T A)^{-1}$ and equation \eqref{Bias_LS_HR} show that this bias can be calculated for any given $A$ before the estimation of the solution of the problem \eqref{problem_min_1}, which is very important for some problems, such as mobile robot localization problems that estimate the solutions with the same given $A$ but with different $b$.
+As it is known that the LS solution is an unbiased solution for problem \eqref{problem_min_1}, the difference between the LS solution and the HR solution is a bias of the HR solution.
+The following discussion of the approximation residual and equation \eqref{Bias_LS_HR} show that this bias can be calculated for any given $A$ before the estimation of the solution of the problem \eqref{problem_min_1}, which is very important for some problems, such as mobile robot localization problems discussed in the next section that estimate the solutions with the same given $A$ but with different $b$.
 From equation \eqref{Difference_TR_HR}, the difference between the TR solution and the HR solution is bounded.

-For an HR solution, if $k>0$, then according to the triangle inequality of a norm, the error bound of the HR solution is smaller than the error bound of the TR solution.
+For an HR solution, if $k>0$, the approximate residual $F\left(R\left(A^T A+R\right)^{-1}\right)$ of the HR solution has fewer terms than that in the TR solution.
+Then according to the triangle inequality of a norm, the error bound of the HR solution is smaller than the error bound of the TR solution (see \textbf{Appendix C}).
 In other words, the HR solution is closer to the unbiased solution of the ill-conditioned problem under the least squares criterion.
-And from equation \eqref{Approximate_expression}, it is achieved by approximating the inverse of the matrix $A^T A$, which means that the over-smoothing problem in the TR is solved in the sense of matrix inverse approximation.
+From equation \eqref{Approximate_expression}, this is achieved by approximating the inverse of the matrix $A^T A$ using more than one term in the matrix power series, which also means that the over-smoothing problem in TR is solved through matrix inverse approximation.